sfc-gh-mjohnson/summit-2025-hackathon/README.md

-# summit-2025-hackathon
-Snowflake Summit 2025 - Data for Good Hackathon Monday, June 2: 9:00 AM to 4:00 PM at Room 153, Moscone Center South, Mezzanine Level
+# Snowflake Summit 2025 - Data for Good Hackathon
+### Monday, June 2: 9:00 AM to 4:00 PM
+ Location: Room 153, Moscone Center South, Mezzanine Level

 ## Know Before You Go
 We are excited to meet you at Summit.
 Here are some materials to help you prepare and get oriented to the hackathon scenario prior to attending.